Nedunuri Krishnamurthy

-Nedunuri Krishnamurthy (10 October 1927 – 8 December 2014) was an Indian Carnatic vocalist.
+Nedunuri Krishnamurthy (Telugu: నేదునూరి కృష్ణమూర్తి;10 October 1927 – 8 December 2014) was an Indian Carnatic vocalist.
 He was awarded the Madras Music Academy's Sangeetha Kalanidhi in 1991.

 Early life

 Krishnamurthy was born in 1927 at Kothapalli, Pithapuram Taluka, Godavari dt, Andhra Pradesh in what was then British India to Rama Murthy Panthulu and Vijayalakshmi.

 His father held a minor job at the estate of the Raja of Pithapuram.
 He was under influence of his mother who sang Ashtapadis, Tarangas and the Adhyatma Ramayana kritis.
 She had a great influence on him while growing up.

 Krishnamurthy joined the Maharaja's Music College at Vizianagaram in the year 1940 and received initial training in Violin and Vocal from the Dwaram Narasinga Rao Naidu.
 In 1949, he was influenced by carnatic vocalist, Sripada Pinakapani, and under his guidance developed his style of music.